 Gary has been a member of the editorial board of the Journal of Portfolio Management.
 His award-winning article, “A New Route to High Returns and Lower Risks,” published in the journal in 1975, was one of the first to advocate significant allocations of the assets of US–based funds to global equities.
 His other publications include articles in the Financial Analysts Journal, Columbia Journal of World Business, Management Science, The Wall Street Journal, and The MIT Sloan Management Review, as well as chapters in many books.

-Gary currently also serves on the boards of several major non-profit institutions.
-He has a particular interest in development economics and emerging markets, gained in part from his extensive research experience in India.
+Gary currently also serves on the boards of several major non-profit institutions, including Boston Children’s Hospital.
+He has a particular interest in development economics and emerging markets, gained in part from his extensive research experience in India, including being hosted for several months in the Usha Fan Company.
 He earned a doctorate from MIT’s Sloan School of Management, where he also served on the faculty.
 His interest in becoming an entrepreneur, and helping others, started when he took the course “New Enterprises” at MIT in the 1960s.

 Mr. Balcom started up a division of Cummins Northeast Inc. as General Manager and successfully led the group to profitable growth for 10 consecutive years.
 Mr. Balcom was responsible for the overall management, product definition, risk management, design and construction of CHP energy systems, and life cycle maintenance contracts.
 As Director of Account Management for NSTAR (formerly Boston Edison), Mr. Balcom led a team of Account Managers and the top 800 NSTAR customers through the transformation in the Electric Deregulation industry in Massachusetts.
 Mr. Balcom created and implemented leading business practices that are utilized to this day.
 Mr. Balcom was the Manager of Energy Marketing and Sales for Trigen Energy responsible for all customer interconnection designs, energy sales, contracts and customer service.